KorenLeslieCohen/question-and-answer/README.md

 ## License

-Photo Mailer is MIT Licensed.
+I&hearts;NY is MIT Licensed.
 See LICENSE for details.